 Table 21.10.030C

 Allowed Uses and Basic Development Standards

 Parking Ratio:

-Section Use Special Regulations
+Section Use Unit of Measure Minimum Special Regulations

-Pet and Animal Sales and 1.
-3. The Technical Committee may waive the parking requirement for restaurant/deli/café uses 1,000 sq ft gfa, or less in area that support/enhance the City's vision for creating/enhancing Downtown as a pedestrian place provided: a.
-The use is located in an office building and primarily serves the occupants and guests of the office building; or
+required, Maximum allowed

+1. 3.
+The Technical Committee may

+waive the parking requirement for

+restaurant/deli/café uses 1,000 sq ft

+gfa, or less in area that

+support/enhance the City's vision for

+creating/enhancing Downtown as a

+pedestrian place provided:

+a.
+The use is located in an office

+building and primarily serves the

+Pet and Animal occupants and guests of the office

+Sales and building; or

 Service b.
-The use is visible from and within 100 feet one-quarter of a mile of a
+The use is visible from and within

+100 feet one-quarter of a mile of a

 promenade or Downtown park, such

 as, Luke McRedmond Park,

 Anderson Park, O'Leary Park, The

 Edge Skate Park, or the 83rd Street

 Promenade, for example, or within

 100 feet one-quarter of a mile of a

 critical areas' buffer of the

 Sammamish River and access to the